This post was originally published at Novelicious.com and is now at WritingTipsOasis.com. WritingTipsOasis.com acquired Novelicious.com in June 2022.

 What is your favourite Women’s Fiction book of all time and why?

 I think favourite of all time is a tricky one, because depending on the age I am, the mood I’m in, all that stuff, I’ll get something different out of what I’m reading.
-One title that did strike quite a profound chord was My Sister’s Keeper by Jodi Picoult.
-I read this book shortly after my younger sister was diagnosed with Ewing’s Sarcoma at 19.
+One title that did strike quite a profound chord, was My Sister’s Keeper by Jodi Picoult.
+I read this book shortly after my kid sister was diagnosed with Ewing’s Sarcoma.
 At the time of her diagnosis, I had a 2 year old son and a new 4 month old baby.
 Suddenly, life became very fragile.

 What was your journey to being a published author?

-May saw the book going through the motions of copy-editing, proof reading etc, June saw me starting on the synopsis for book number two after my gorgeous editor offered me not one, but two more book deals before Since You’ve Been Gone had gone to print.
+May saw the book going through the motions of copy-editing, proof reading etc, June saw me starting on the synopsis for book number two – did I mention they’d offered me two more books?!
+Whoo hoo!

-Then finally, on July 16th 2013, Since You’ve Been Gone was released.
-Three books in, it’s been a pretty interesting two years!
+Then finally, on the 16th July, Since You’ve Been Gone was released.
+It’s been an interesting year!

 What do you think is the biggest myth about being a novelist?